• Recipes

 Cut the remaining strawberries and place them in a small bowl.
 Add the sugar to sweeten them.

-As the cake is cut and served, spoon the sugared strawberries over each slice or pass the bowl and let the guests add the strawberries themselves.
+As the cake is cut and served, spoon the sugared strawberries over each slice or pass the bowl and let the guests add them.

 A tube cake in white frosting decorated with sliced strawberries on its top.